 What are ignition coils?

 Ignition coils are the electrical components on the engine that amplify voltage from the vehicle’s charging system (battery and alternator) and deliver power to the spark plugs.
-They ultimately allow spark to be created and the vehicle to start and run.
+Every spark plug has its own ignition coil.

-Do different cars have different types?
+Do different cars have different types of ignition coils?

 Some vehicles feature a central coil pack or individual coils with wires leading to the spark plugs.
 A smaller number of vehicles employ one coil per two spark plugs, or two ignition cassettes with each powering half of the spark plugs.

 Ignition coils can fail for a variety of reasons.
 They are not considered wear items, but often, age/use is the cause — thousands of miles of vibrations and high temperatures can lead to failure of the internal parts.

 How will I know if an ignition coil needs to be replaced?